 How easy will it be for your company to run a Jira Server instance?
 You can delegate IT admin tasks and hardware management to a third-party organisation, but nothing beats the Atlassian Cloud in terms of a “no-hassle”’ solution.
 This is only going to be more and more apparent as Atlassian continues to make changes to its server products, ends server support in 2024, and expands its cloud services.

 Ultimately, the real cost of each of the two alternatives for your organisation – using Jira on the Atlassian Cloud or Jira Server – will directly relate to the first three points.
 With the dramatic increase in the cost of Atlassian Server Licenses (in 2019 and in February 2022), the balance has tilted decidedly in favor of Atlassian Cloud.

-- Why can’t we use Atlassian Cloud records as proof of compliance?
+The detailed discussion: Why can’t we use Atlassian Cloud records as proof of compliance?